skelleher/photo-search-server/readme.md

 Ridley is a small photo search engine that I wrote for fun.

+You can play with it online here: http://skelleher-apps.s3-website-us-west-2.amazonaws.com/

 Ridley can index photos, and then execute queries against the index.
 By default, the top-5 matching photos are returned.